MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 4. Deploy your Group Policy object as you usually do.

 Suppressing notifications prevents notifications from Microsoft Defender Antivirus from showing up in the Action Center on Windows 10 when scans are done or remediation actions are taken.
-However, your security operations team will see the results of the scan in the While the attack was detected and stopped, alerts, such as an "initial access alert," were triggered and appeared in the [Microsoft 365 Defender portal](/microsoft-365/security/defender/microsoft-365-defender).
+However, your security operations team will see the results of the scan while the attack was detected and stopped; alerts, such as an "initial access alert," are triggered and appear in the [Microsoft 365 Defender portal](/microsoft-365/security/defender/microsoft-365-defender).

 > [!TIP]
 > To open the Action Center on Windows 10 or Windows 11, take one of the following steps: